mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-2/pragmatic-programmer-2.md

 ---
 slug: on-being-a-pragmatic-programmer-organization-and-team
-title: On being a pragmatic programmer - Organization & Team
+title: On Being A Pragmatic Programmer - Organization & Team
 date: 2019-03-25
 author: Ahmed Mansour
 keywords:
 description:
 ---

-You can find the intro to these post series [here](/on-being-a-pragmatic-programmer-intro).
+You can find the intro to the post series [here](/on-being-a-pragmatic-programmer-intro).

 **Disclaimer**

+In an attempt to be a better programmer, the following points are merely my own notes and learnings, for myself, that I found helpful for me to be better at what I do.
 I am by no means perfect, I am good at somethings and bad at others.

-The following points are merely my own notes, for myself, about different topics and takeaways in my attempt to be a better programmer.
-I share these notes in hope that somebody would find them helpful in their journey of becoming better at their craft.
+I share these notes in hope that somebody would find them helpful in their own journey of becoming better at their craft.

 # Organization

-## Dont be a frog
+<h2 id="frog">Dont be a frog</h2>

-In the [book](), the authors articlate well how small problems can grow quickly.
+In the [book](https://amzn.to/2VXGCFL), the authors articulate well how small problems can grow quickly.

 Think of a frog.
 If we throw the frog in a boiling hot water pot, it will jump immediately out.
 However, if we put it in cool water and heat the water slowly the frog won't notice the temperature changing and will die boiling.